Engine Communication

 Direct Engine REST APIs

-When your source data must remain behind a firewall due to corporate regulations, you can configure the web browser to use direct engine REST APIs to communicate with engines behind the firewall.
+When your source data must remain behind a firewall due to corporate regulations, you can configure the web browser to use direct engine REST APIs to communicate with engines deployed behind the firewall.

 When using direct engine REST APIs, the browser initiates inbound connections to the engines over HTTPS on the engine port number when you design pipelines or monitor jobs.
 When you preview a pipeline or capture a snapshot of an active job, your source data does not pass through Control Hub.
 Instead, the web browser makes a direct connection to the engines within your corporate network.